Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/01/making-work-visible-board-management-and-software.md

 ## No WIP limits

 Failing to apply WIP limits is one of the most common problems on Kanban boards.
 You could write a book on the benefits of limiting work in process (and Jim Benson has), yet teams and organisations still have a mindset of wanting everything, yesterday.
 The failure to apply WIP limits is a symptom of utilisation-thinking rather than flow-thinking.
 If you can’t stand the thought of a person being idle, you are a utilisation-thinker.
-You will need to study hard to find out whey keeping the work moving is more important than keeping people busy.
+You will need to study hard to find out why keeping the work moving is more important than keeping people busy.

-On the whole, unless you have an expert-level of knowledge of Theory of Constraints and Kanban, you’d be better off avoiding software boards as they encourage a myriad bad behaviours.
+On the whole, unless you have an expert-level of knowledge of Theory of Constraints and Kanban, you’d be better off avoiding software boards as they encourage myriad bad behaviours.
 Once you have the expert-knowledge, you are likely to avoid software boards for a whole different reason.